BCLibraries/bc-libraries-site-hugo/content/experiments/one-click-pdf.md

 #### What we built

-You can now copy and paste a [DOI](https://www.doi.org/doi_handbook/1_Introduction.html#1.6.1) or a citation into the main search box on [beta.library.bc.edu](https://beta.library.bc.edu).
+We've made it easier to locate the PDF for an article in library search.
+You can now copy and paste a [DOI](https://www.doi.org/doi_handbook/1_Introduction.html#1.6.1) or a citation into the main search box on [library-beta.bc.edu](https://library-beta.bc.edu).

 ![Screenshot of a DOI input into the library search box](https://library.bc.edu/images/experiments/2019-11/doi-search.png) ![Screenshot of a citation input into the library search box](https://library.bc.edu/images/experiments/2019-11/citation-search.png)